lisawilliams/lisa/_posts/2018-02-15-Boston-University-Computational-Journalism.markdown

 ### Tech Requirements

 You will need your own laptop.
-You can bring a Windows laptop but I may not be able to support you.
+You can bring a Windows laptop but we may not be able to support you in installing and configuring tools.
 Best choice: Mac laptop with OSX 10.8 or higher.